Wrongful Death Lawyer in Grand Junction

 Fatal injuries can happen in any number of ways, but the most common causes our Grand Junction wrongful death attorneys handle include:

-- Motor Vehicle Crashes – Especially those involving trucks or intoxicated drivers
+• Motor Vehicle Crashes – Especially those involving trucks, intoxicated drivers, or including those caused by a drunk driver

 Each of these accidents may involve different parties and types of liability.
-An experienced accidental death attorney can investigate the circumstances, identify responsible parties, and build a strong case on your behalf.
+An experienced wrongful death lawyer in Grand Junction can investigate the circumstances surrounding the victim’s death, identify responsible parties, and build a strong case on your behalf.

 Who Can File a Wrongful Death Claim in Colorado?

-- If the deceased has no spouse or children, the parents can file.
+• If the deceased has no spouse or children, the parents or the deceased’s estate may have the right to file.

-An estate representative may also file a survival action on behalf of the estate to recover damages for medical expenses and pain suffered by the deceased before death.
+An estate representative may also file a survival action on behalf of the deceased’s estate to recover damages for medical expenses, pain suffered by the deceased before death, and certain losses when a family member dies.

 Proving Fault in a Wrongful Death Case

-To succeed in a wrongful death lawsuit, your attorney must prove the following elements:
+To succeed in a wrongful death lawsuit, your Grand Junction wrongful death attorney must prove negligence by establishing the following elements:

-- Breach of Duty – That duty was breached through negligence or misconduct
+• Breach of Duty – That duty was breached through a person’s carelessness or misconduct

 Establishing liability in fatal accidents often requires evidence like accident reports, medical records, expert testimony, and witness statements.
-The Wilhite Law Firm uses a team-based approach to dig deep into every case, gathering the proof needed to hold negligent parties accountable.
+The Wilhite Law Firm uses a team-based approach to dig deep into every case, gathering the proof needed to hold the negligent party accountable.

 What Damages Can Be Recovered?

-Compensation for wrongful death in Colorado may include both economic and non-economic damages:
+Compensation for wrongful death in Colorado may include both economic and noneconomic damages.
+Families can seek compensation for losses such as:

 How Long Do You Have to File?